zk-idm/demo/README.md

 * Toolbox for creating and verifying SNARK Proofs on Ethereum [ZoKrates](https://github.com/Zokrates/ZoKrates)
 * Library for creating and verifying Bulletproofs [ING-Bank ZKRP](https://github.com/ing-bank/zkrp)

-**Thanks to the developers of these great components for making them available for the community!**
+**Thanks to the developers for creating these awesome components and making them available to the community!**

 A short usage guide is following soon.